laravel/docs/artisan.md

 While your command is executing, you will obviously need to access the values for the arguments and options accepted by your command.
 To do so, you may use the `argument` and `option` methods:

-To retrieve the value of an argument, use the `argument` method:

     /**
      * Execute the console command.
      *